 The 16-credit Advanced Certificate leading to the Bilingual Certification Extension is intended for bilingual individuals who hold an M.S.W.
-Candidates for this Advanced Certificate will be required to pass the New York State Teacher Certification Exam's language proficiency assessments in both English (ELPA-N) and the target language (TLPA).
+Candidates for this Advanced Certificate will be required to pass the New York State Teacher Certification, Bilingual Education Assessment (BEA).